 Also, you can use a boning knife to cut raw brisket for freezing or any kind of meat that needs to be cut.

 Use It to Remove Skin from Fish

 Now fish skins are different, right?
 They’re comparatively thinner than meat skin, hence more difficult to remove.
 Nevertheless, with the perfect boning knife in your hand, you can remove the skin from a fish fillet without much hassle.

 When you’re removing the skin from a fish fillet, make sure that you place the piece in a way that the skin faces down.
 The tail should be near towards you.

 Then, take your boning knife and make a very small cut 1-2 inches away from the bottom.
 Keep lifting the piece of fish as you continue de-skinning the fish fillet.

 You’ll remove the skin with perfection, and the fish will stay intact.

-One unusual way of using your boning knife is fruit curving.
-You may have noticed that boning knives are flexible, comes in both thick and thin blades, are sharp, and has a very pointy end.
-All these features are perfect for curving fruit.
+One unusual way of using your boning knife is fruit carving.
+You may have noticed that boning knives are flexible, come in both thick and thin blades, are sharp, and have a very pointy end.
+All these features are perfect for carving fruit.